CCSDSPy/ccsdspy/docs/index.rst

     :target: https://codecov.io/gh/ddasilva/ccsdspy
     :alt: Code Coverage

-CCSDSPy provides an IO Interface for reading CCSDS_ data in Python.
+CCSDSPy provides an IO Interface for reading and writing CCSDS_ data in Python.
 The CCSDS format is used for many NASA and ESA missions for low-level telemetry, and often contains tightly packed bits to reduce downlink requirements.

 .. _CCSDS: https://public.ccsds.org/default.aspx